Pence: Democrats Have Abandoned Legislating to Pursue Impeachment

 Pence added that Democrats have scuttled a number of different potential policy wins for American workers and families by pursuing this “reckless” strategy.
 In fact, as of this writing, as Breitbart News has reported multiple times, Democrats in the House majority have zero big-picture legislative accomplishments and have passed nothing but meaningless political resolutions and messaging bills that have no chance of becoming law.
 They have spent all their political capital on investigations in what has now become an impeachment fight.

-Pence’s interview comes as House Democrats have announced that more than a month into their so-called “impeachment inquiry” into Trump they will be finally later this week on Thursday holding a vote to formalize the process.
+Pence’s interview comes as House Democrats have announced that, more than a month into their so-called “impeachment inquiry” on Trump, they will finally on Thursday hold a vote to formalize the process.
 This comes after weeks of hearings, depositions, and transcribed interviews behind closed doors in a secret room in the basement of the Capitol controlled by House Intelligence Committee chairman Rep. Adam Schiff (D-CA).

 Leaks from that room, selective in nature and often without full context of remarks, have portrayed a certain narrative against President Trump.
 Democrats defended doing it this way until they finally relented on Monday, a few days after GOP members stormed the Secure Compartmentalized Information Facility (SCIF) secretive room from which Schiff has been running these proceedings at House Speaker Nancy Pelosi’s direction.

-Pence, during the interview with Woodruff, ripped the Democrats’ secretive process.
+Pence, during the interview with Woodruff, ripped the Democrats’ secretive process:

-Pence also said that if the House is going to move forward in this process, there should be transparency—something that the Democrats have lacked so far.
+Pence also said that if the House is going to move forward in this process, there should be transparency—something that the Democrats have lacked so far:

-Pence added later in the interview that Congress has taken no position on this yet because Pelosi cooked it up at a press conference.
+Pence added later in the interview that Congress has taken no position on this yet, because Pelosi cooked it up at a press conference.

 Pence also said he challenges the conventional wisdom that Democrats are destined to impeach Trump, and that the Senate will clear him, a common expectation among the political class.
-He said when the public finds out how weak the Democrats’ case is, that he thinks they will pressure their lawmakers to oppose voting for impeachment.
-Pelosi can only afford to lose a few more than a dozen votes, and given that 31 Democrats currently represent districts in which President Trump defeated Democrat Hillary Rodham Clinton—13 of which Trump won by 6 percent or more—that does not seem impossible.
+He said when the public finds out how weak the Democrats’ case is, he thinks they will pressure their lawmakers to oppose voting for impeachment.
+Pelosi can only afford to lose a few more than a dozen votes, and given that 31 Democrats currently represent districts in which President Trump defeated Democrat Hillary Rodham Clinton—13 of which Trump won by six percent or more—that does not seem impossible.

 “Well, let’s be clear, first, that I don’t take it as a foregone conclusion that the House will vote to impeach President Donald Trump,” Pence said.
 “I mean, as the American people take a look at the facts in this case, they read the transcript that was so mischaracterized by the whistleblower and grossly mischaracterized by Chairman Adam Schiff in his fabricated version of the phone call that he read into the committee — but when people read the transcript, they’ll see, despite the reckless allegations of many in the media, there was no quid pro quo.
 President Zelensky himself said there was no pressure, that it was a perfectly good phone call.
 The President did nothing wrong.
 And as the facts all come out, I think the American people will come to understand that.
 And I expect they’ll let their voice be heard on Capitol Hill.”